Dec 14, 2010

 STEVE STROGATZ: But now, let's suppose it plays Lucifer.

-JAD: Where there is no chance to cooperate.
+JAD: Where there's no chance to cooperate.

 ROBERT: Then, says Steve, Tit For Tat just plays good defense.
-So, when Lucifer does his thing, tit for tat retaliates, and they pretty much keep doing that, and stay even, so in other words ...
+So when Lucifer does his thing, Tit for Tat retaliates.
+And they pretty much keep doing that and stay even, so in other words ...

 JAD: And it wins.
-So, you might say in evolutionary terms this program ...
+So you might say in evolutionary terms, this program ...

-ROBERT: Is the fist.
+ROBERT: Is the fittest.

 JAD: You mean the winners would get to have more babies?